rxOred/rxored.github.io/index.md

 As my web designing and development skills are far too superior for humans to understand (lies liessss), i decided to use this thing as my portfolio type of thing :)

-I hope to start a blog where i can put all my useless research articles and projects :^)
+I'm looking forward to start a blog where i can put all my useless research articles and projects :^)

 ### Hold up, whoami?